ssamadgh/FluentCollapsingHeaderView/README.md

 ## License

-AOperation is released under the MIT license.
+FluentCollapsingHeaderView is released under the MIT license.
 [See LICENSE](./LICENSE) for details.